OCRTOC/OCRTOC_software_package/README.md

 The `run.py` is the entry point of evaluation.
 Each time you run `ocrtoc_gym/run.py` script, your agent will be automatically evaluated.
 The score will be written into `ocrtoc_gym/ocrtoc_env/result` folder.
 Besides, you can check evaluation result of a specific task in the `ocrtoc_gym/ocrtoc_env/evaluation` folder.

 In our evaluation server, we will overwrite the `ocrtoc_gym/ocrtov_env` folder and modify the task parameters in the `agent_config.yml` file.
 So please make sure To implement your solution in the `ocrtoc_gym/ocrtoc_agent` folder.

-### Mujoco
-Each time you run `ocrtoc_gym/run.py` script, your agent will be automatically evaluated.
-The score will be written into `ocrtoc_gym/ocrtov_env/result` folder.
-Besides, you can check details for specific tasks in `ocrtoc_gym/ocrtov_env/evaluation` folder.

-In the qualifying phase, we will overwrite `ocrtoc_gym/ocrtov_env` folder.
-Please **only write your code into `ocrtoc_gym/ocrtoc_agent` folder**.
-And we will overwrite existing parameters in  `agent_config.yml`.
-Please add your parameters below these existing parameters.

 ## Submission